MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 - **I'm having problems with my ePKEA who can I contact for help?**

-  **Answer:** To get help with the PKEA you need to contact a Windows IoT Distributor, or if you are Direct with Microsoft contact your Microsoft Account Manager.
+  **Answer:** To get help with the PKEA, contact your Windows IoT Distributor, or your Microsoft Account Manager.

 - **I have more questions on activation, deploying the ePKEA or using VAMT who can I reach out to for help?**

-  **Answer:**  To get additional help with Activation you need to contact a Windows IoT Distributor, or if you are Direct with Microsoft contact your Microsoft Account Manager.
+  **Answer:**  To get more help with Activation contact your Windows IoT Distributor, or your Microsoft Account Manager.

 ## Related content